Luttrell Vetoes One Resolution, Refuses to Sign Another

 He also said the commission should make changes to the minority and locally-owned businesses program without the moratorium.

-The commission took no action on the veto at its second meeting of the month Monday.
+The commission took no action on the veto at its second meeting of the month on Monday.

 The commission approved on the first of three readings an ordinance added-on by commissioner Walter Bailey that would add a charter amendment allowing pay raises for county elected officials to the August county general election ballot for voters to decide.